spajus/ruby-gamedev-book/03_what_you_should_know.md

 # What You Should Know Before Reading This Book

-As you can read on the cover, this book is dedicated "for those who write code for living".
+As you can read on the cover, this book is "for those who write code for living".
 It's not a requirement, and you will most likely be able to understand everything even if you are a student or hobbyist, but this book will not teach you how to be a good programmer.
 If you want to learn that, start with timeless classic: [The Pragmatic Programmer: From Journeyman to